Uninett/zino/README.md

 ## Installing Zino

-First, ensure you have Python 3.9, 3.10 or 3.11 available on your system.
+First, ensure you have a Python version between 3.9 and 3.12 available on your system.
 Second, we recommend creating a *Python virtual environment*, which is isolated from other Python software installed on your system, and installing Zino into that.